-Wonderful Schools and Shopping
+Wonderful Schools and Shopping in Laurelhurst

 Laurelhurst has been one of Seattle’s most attractive places to live, primarily because of the beautiful green areas and waterfront property, the fantastic schools (including, but not limited to, the University of Washington), and excellent public transport.
 Commutes into downtown can be rough by car, but public transportation is an easy option in the area.

 The Children’s Orthopedic Hospital in Laurelhurst, standing where the Pacific Theological Seminary once stood, was one of the first hospitals to tailor treatment in an environment created especially for children patients.
 The hospital was founded in 1907 but moved to Laurelhurst in 1953.
 All of its founders were women and the Board of Trustees to this day is entirely made up of women.

 High Quality Dining in Laurelhurst